leewc/legacy/pages/site-meta.md

 ## Jekyll, the static-site generator

 Jekyll is a (very) powerful site generator written in Ruby.
 It's perfect for creating blogs but works for sites too.
 Unlike Wordpress or some other content management system (CMS), sites generated with Jekyll have no backend database or other moving parts, only a bunch of files.
 This makes it really fast and efficient.
-I only found out about Jekyll after my friend KokHouser [(check out his Jekyll blog!)](obsessivecompulsivemisnomer.com) mentioned it when his blog launched.
-After a lot of research and reading the documentation I felt it would be fun to build a blog in Jekyll, a step-up from my blogger.com days where I used to have a blog named LifehackingWithComputergeek.
 Plus it's designed to work well with a version control system like Git and using Markdown (I use Kramdown) and combined with YAML and Liquid suited pretty much every software developer out there.
 The widely-known fact that the ObamaCare campaign used Jekyll to create the pages was also icing on the cake.

 - -You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
 - -You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)